 Boom double pin clips for a stiffer connection between boom body and tail end, with 2cm adjustments.
 Different sizes used to best suit the boom size.

 The boom head is made to bring the correct synergy with the stiffness of the carbon tubes.
 Easy automatic fitting to the mast.
 Moving head tilts according to fitting height on the mast, but does not move from side to side.
 With very little rope tension, the head will not slip on the mast.
-Fits RDM adaptors perfectly which come with the boom, and the 140 Carbon boom has a dedicated head for only RDM masts.
+Fits RDM adaptors perfectly (included in the 150 model), and the 140 Carbon boom has a dedicated head for only RDM masts.

 Boom Grip is lightly sanded, anti-slip pro grip: Less strength needed from you for a firm grip on the boom.
 Easy positioning marks for the harness lines.